Plumbing Fixture Installation for Mill Bay, AK Homes

 Older faucets and toilets use two to three times the water of current models.
 Replacing them is a direct cut to the Kodiak Island County water bill and a common upgrade trigger.

 - Call or schedule online.
-Book your fixture installation in Mill Bay online or by phone and pick a 2-hour window.
-We confirm in under five minutes with the assigned tech's name and photo.
+Pick a 2-hour window for fixture installation in Mill Bay, by phone or online.
+Within five minutes you get a confirmation carrying the assigned tech's name and photo.

-- On-site diagnosis.
-On arrival we diagnose the fixture installation on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- Diagnosis at your door.
+Diagnosis happens on-site: free for most fixture installation repairs, $39 on minor service calls (waived if you proceed).
+Nothing starts until you've seen the issue and the plan.

-Fixture installation in Mill Bay is priced from $129, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+From $129 is where fixture installation starts in Mill Bay, always as a written flat rate before any work — no hourly creep, no after-the-fact add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing fixture installation cost in Mill Bay?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Mill Bay homeowners choose us for fixture installation because we're genuinely local to Kodiak Island County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Alaska's cold northern climate.
+We earn Mill Bay's fixture installation work the plain way: genuinely local to Kodiak Island County, family-owned since 1974, CSLB-licensed (#1098234), bonded and insured — salaried technicians (never commissioned), flat-rate quotes in writing good for 30 days, and workmanship guaranteed for 10 years, with parts chosen to last in Alaska's cold northern climate.
 Looking for a fixture installation company in Mill Bay, AK?
 That's exactly what we are — local, licensed, and accountable to Kodiak Island County.

 We quote fixture installation on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate fixture installation quote is written and good for 30 days.